savonet/book/audio.md

 ### GStreamer

-The `%gstreamer` encoder can be used to encode streams using the GStreamer multimedia framework, which handles many formats, and can provide effects and more on the stream.
+The `%gstreamer` encoder can be used to encode streams using the GStreamer\index{GStreamer}
+multimedia framework, which handles many formats, and can provide effects and more on the stream.
 It is quite useful, although its support in Liquidsoap should be considered as much less mature than the FFmpeg encoder, which fulfills